UPRM-Bio-Optics/Bathymetry-Observation-Boat/README.md

 # NCAS-M UPRM

-This repository belongs to the University of Puerto Rico's Bio-Optical Oceanography Laboratory undergraduate resarch prohject.
+University of Puerto Rico's Bio-Optical Oceanography Laboratory undergraduate research project.

+This repository is developed and maintained by students from the Universtiy of Puerto Rico, Mayaguez Campus.